felipeheckemendes/user-auth-node/README.md

 # User Authentication using Express, Mongoose and JWT

-This is an **ongoing** side project where I intend build a user authentication system using Node.js, Express, JWT and MongoDB.
+An **ongoing side project** focused on building a user authentication system leveraging Node.js, Express, JWT, and MongoDB/Mongoose.

+## Project progress

-## To-dos (project requirements)
+### To-dos (project requirements)

 - [ ] Create Logout functionality
 - [ ] Extend forgot password functionality to work for cellphones SMS also
-- [ ] Create password reset functionality
-- [ ] Create a getme user info functionality
 - [ ] Create a updateme to update user information such as email
 - [ ] Create deactivate functionality to soft delete user
 - [ ] Create user admin route and functionality (get all users, update users, permanent delete users)